-Top 7 Milk Thistle Benefits
+Top 6 Milk Thistle Benefits

-1. Liver Detoxification & Health
+1. Liver Detoxification and Health

 The liver is actually our largest internal organ and is responsible for performing a number of essential detoxifying functions.
 The condition of our blood throughout our whole body is mostly reliant on the health of our liver.
 As a “blood purifier,” the liver needs to actively clean the blood each and every day in order to support nearly every system within our body.

-2. Helps Protect Against Cancer
+2. May Help Protect Against Cancer

 In 2007, after reviewing numerous studies involving milk thistle therapeutic treatments, researchers at the University of Minnesota found that:

-“There is strong preclinical evidence for silymarin’s hepatoprotective and anticarcinogenic effects, including inhibition of cancer cell growth in human prostate, skin, breast, and cervical cells.”
-(4)
+There is strong preclinical evidence for silymarin’s hepatoprotective and anticarcinogenic effects, including inhibition of cancer cell growth in human prostate, skin, breast, and cervical cells.
+(5)

-3. Can Help Lower High Cholesterol
+3. May Help Lower High Cholesterol

 4. May Help Control or Prevent Diabetes

-According to National Institute of Health, there’s some compelling research showing that taking silymarin, the main chemical found in milk thistle, along with conventional treatments can help control symptoms of diabetes by helping with glycemic control.
+According to the National Institute of Health, there’s some compelling research showing that taking silymarin, the main chemical found in milk thistle, along with conventional treatments, can help control symptoms of diabetes by helping with glycemic control.
 The valuable effect of antioxidants found in milk thistle has been reported in experimental and clinical studies to help decrease blood sugar levels in insulin-resistant patients.

 This is likely true because the liver is partly responsible for regulating hormones, including the release of insulin into the bloodstream.
 Insulin is responsible for managing blood glucose (sugar) levels in the blood, which is especially important for those with diabetes.

-5. Helps Prevent Gallstones
+5. May Help Prevent Gallstones

-7. Has Anti-Aging Effects
+6. Has Anti-Aging Effects

 Milk Thistle and Glutathione

 Silymarin, the active ingredient in milk thistle, is an antioxidant that can protect against depletion of glutathione, which is a “master antioxidant” that’s extremely useful at helping prevent disease formation.
-Glutathione is found naturally in the human body, as well as in some plants, mushrooms, fungus and algae.
+Glutathione is found naturally in the human body, as well as in some plants, mushrooms, fungi and algae.

-Recommended Dosage of Milk Thistle
+Recommended Milk Thistle Dosage

 - For ongoing use and liver support, take 50 to 150 milligrams daily.

 You can also grow your own milk thistle and make homemade tea if you’re up for harvesting the plants.
 Each small plant head contains about 190 seeds that can be used in various ways.
-If you purchase or grow a milk thistle plant, cut off the entire head and hand the plant upside down for about one week to draw out the seeds.
+If you purchase or grow a milk thistle plant, cut off the entire head and hang the plant upside down for about one week to draw out the seeds.

-Milk Thistle Side Effects
+Possible Milk Thistle Side Effects and Precautions